shamanec/GADS-devices-provider/docs/provider-setup.md

 1. Install Docker.
 2. Install Go 1.17 or higher (that is what I'm using, lower might also work)

-## Update the environment in config.json
+## Update the environment in ./configs/config.json
-1. Set Selenium Grid connection - true or false.
-True attempts to connect each Appium server to the Selenium Grid instance defined in the same file
+1. Set Selenium Grid connection - `true` or `false`. `true` attempts to connect each Appium server to the Selenium Grid instance defined in the same file
-2. Set your supervision identity password(not that it's a problem, but don't commit it xD).
-The project assumes you are supervising your devices so that everything could happen automatically.

 ## Update provider port
 1. Inside `main.go` update the `ProviderPort` value to the port you wish to use.

-## Run the project
+## Run the provider server
 1. Execute `go build .` and `./GADS-devices-provider`

 You can access Swagger documentation on `http://localhost:{ProviderPort}/swagger/index.html`